Orixinz/mediawiki-skins-Citizen/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to *Citizen*!
+Thank you for considering contributing to *Wisdom*!

-*Citizen* is a small open-source project, and we really appreciate any help!
+*Wisdom* is a small open-source project, and we really appreciate any help!
 Here are the areas that you can contribute to:

 - Code patches
 - Documentation improvements